hauptrolle/csgo-crosshair-generator/README.md

   - [x] ~~Sliders should be able to update more than one value~~
 - [x] ~~cl_crosshairthickness slider can not set step 0.5~~
 - [x] ~~canvas: can not draw 0.5px lines~~
+- [ ] Performance when replacing url params could be better (maybe debounce?)

 Big shoutout to [@kstdnr](https://github.com/kstdnr) for the canvas crosshair calculation.